rhodyprog4ds/BrownFall25/resources/sharing.md

 # Sharing Models

+🤗Hugging Face is the main AI/ML model sharing platform.
+It is where the weights for basically all major open weight models are hosted.

+We will share our much smaller models for class using huggingface so that you get familiar with its process.
+That will be the same as how you can use and contribute to any open AI/ML projects in the future.

+the `huggingface_hub` library just [reached version 1.0](https://huggingface.co/blog/huggingface-hub-v1) on October 27, 2025!
+So you are getting truly state of the art skills in trying out this process.

+We will use only a couple of the features here, but using it more is

 :::::{warning}
 Most of the code on this page is **not** a notebook, so it does not show the output of these steps, because I cannot have it authenticate to huggingface on the github action that makes the website.